-Just our luck, the road closed just before we could reach the Glacier Lagoon (conveniently there were little hotels scattered right next to the road closed gate… in what seemed like the middle-of-nowhere, hmm…) We were then forced to make a tough call: do we continue driving on the closed road (we were told if we needed help they wouldn’t come after us until after the wind died down) or wait it out for an unknown amount of time and potentially have to skip destinations on our route for lack of time.
+Just our luck, the road closed right before we could reach the Glacier Lagoon.
+(Conveniently, there were little hotels scattered right next to the “Road Closed” gate… in what seemed like the middle-of-nowhere, hmm…) We were then forced to make a tough call: do we continue driving on the closed road (we were told if we needed help they wouldn’t come after us until the wind died down) or wait it out for an unknown amount of time and potentially have to skip destinations on our route for lack of time.
 We, of course, decided to risk it.
 We stopped at the Glacier Lagoon, also known as Jökulsárlón, for maybe 5 minutes.
 Enough time to hop out of the car, take a picture, and get back in before the wind blew us into the water.

 Ideal Time: 2-4 Hours

-There are a multitude of black sand beaches scattered along Iceland’s coast, but none as popular as the one located in Vik.
-Another spell of less-than-optimal weather turned our sunset on the beach night, into one of cold weather and strong winds, meaning we were unable to even catch a glimpse of the sunset.
+There are a multitude of black sand beaches scattered along Iceland’s coast, but none as popular as the one located in Vík.
+Anyone who asked an Icelandic local, “What to do in Iceland” was instantly sent here.
+Another spell of less-than-optimal weather turned our sunset on the beach into one of cold weather and strong winds, meaning we were unable to even catch a glimpse of the sunset.
 Had the weather been calmer, this beach would have been a beautiful place to sit and relax at the end of the day (but don’t swim— the currents are strong and more than one person has lost their life trying to swim at this beach).

-We hope this blog helps you to enjoy your next trip to The Land of Fire and Ice and we hope you’ll let us help you plan it (since we’ve spent a bit of time there *wink wink)!
-If you want to hear more about what to see or do, take a look at our other blogs about Iceland:
+We hope this blog helps you to enjoy your next trip to The Land of Fire and Ice and we hope you’ll let us help you plan it (since we’ve spent a bit of time there *wink wink).
+Be sure to let us know below in the comments where you liked the most or where we should visit next.
+Please remember to subscribe and share our blog on social media with your friends and family!
+If you want to hear more about what to do in Iceland, take a look at our other blogs about Iceland:

 - What We Wish We’d Done in Iceland